nathancy/jekyll-embed-video/README.md

 # jekyll-embed-video

-Embed YouTube, Vimeo, Twitch, Streamable, Google Drive videos/clips and more in Jekyll webpages without a plugin.
+Embed YouTube, Vimeo, Twitch, Facebook, Streamable, Google Drive videos/clips and more in Jekyll webpages without a plugin.
 If you are hosting your webpage using GitHub pages, you can't use third party plugins.
 Here is a method to use "includes" instead of plugins.

 See the raw text in `example.md` for a complete example.
 Remember to add in [video-embed.css](https://github.com/nathancy/jekyll-embed-video/blob/master/video-embed.css) for [responsive videos](#responsive-videos) that automatically resize with changing window dimensions.